Check out our very own free mobile app.

 Money from the sale of state trail passes is deposited into the parks segregated account of the state Conservation Fund.
 Along with state tax dollars, the trail fee revenues are used for maintaining and operating state trails, parks and recreation areas.
 For trails, these costs include such things as dealing with erosion, trash removal, maintaining safe surfaces, trimming brush, removing fallen trees and law enforcement.
 Additional funds, which come from ATV and snowmobile registration fees, are allotted to trails that allow ATVs and snowmobiles.

-Last year, the state collected a total of about $1.26 million in state trail pass fees (previous recent years have ranged from $1.01 to $1.30 million in revenues).
+In 2014 the state collected a total of about $1.3 million in state trail pass fees (previous recent years have ranged from $1.2 to just over $1.30 million in revenues with about 80 percent coming from annual passes and 20 percent from daily passes).
 The revenue generated by the state trail pass does not cover expenses for the trails for which it is charged.
-For example, the average revenue for state-operated state trails was $29,171 in 2008.
-For the same time, average expenses for each trail were $84,341.
+For example, the average revenue for state-operated state trails was $29,711 in 2014.
+For the same time, average expenses for each trail were $69,811.
 The difference in the amount required to operate a state trail and the money received from the sale of state trail passes is covered by monies from the separate Wisconsin State Park System account which includes funds from state park admission stickers, camping fees and some state tax dollars.

-Why don’t snowmobilers, ATV riders, and hikers need state trail passes?
+Why don’t snowmobilers, ATV riders, off-highway motorcycles and hikers need state trail passes?

-Snowmobilers and all-terrain vehicle riders pay for their trails through registration fees and gasoline taxes.
+Snowmobilers, and all-terrain vehicle and off-highway motorcycle riders pay for their trails through registration fees and gasoline taxes.
 Every state trail that allows ATV or snowmobile use receives some of this money.
-Wisconsin law requires those who use Wisconsin ATV or snowmobile trails to display either Wisconsin registration or an ATV or snowmobile trail pass.
-ATV and snowmobile trail passes are different from the state trail pass and are available through the DNR’s licensing system.
+Wisconsin law requires those who use Wisconsin ATV, OHM or snowmobile trails to display either Wisconsin registration or an ATV or snowmobile trail pass.
+ATV and snowmobile trail passes are different from the state trail pass and are available through the DNR's licensing system.